brimdavis/lcc-homebrew/trunk/targets/yard/src/yard.md

 !
 !
-FIXME: hack to support constant shifts of 1 & 2 bits with one-bit hardware !
-sc1  : CNSTI1            " #%a"  range(a,1,1)
+FIXME: hack to support constant shifts of 1 & 2 bits with one-bit hardware ! updated for new two-bit LSL hardware support in core ! sc1  : CNSTI1            " #%a"  range(a,1,1)
 sc1  : CNSTU1            " #%a"  range(a,1,1)